 The Southeast Region Commercial Fisheries groundfish staff are located in Sitka, Juneau, and Petersburg.
-Sitka staff is comprised of a fishery biologist, one full-time fishery technician, and a seasonal technician.
-Staff in Juneau includes the project leader and one full-time fishery biologist, and Petersburg staff includes two fishery biologists and a seasonal fishery technician.
+Sitka staff is comprised of the project leader, one fishery biologist, and one full-time fishery technician.
+Staff in Juneau includes one full-time fishery biologist and one seasonal fishery technician, and Petersburg staff includes two fishery biologists and a seasonal fishery technician.
 In addition, the project provides support for port samplers in Ketchikan to allow sampling of groundfish landings.
 The project also receives biometric assistance from ADF&G headquarters in Juneau.

-The Southeast Region's groundfish project has responsibility for research and management of all commercial groundfish resources in the territorial waters of the Eastern GOA as well as in federal waters for demersal shelf rockfish DSR; black, deacon, and dark rockfishes; and lingcod.
+The Southeast Region's groundfish project has responsibility for research and management of all commercial groundfish resources in the territorial waters of the Eastern GOA as well as in federal waters for demersal shelf rockfish (DSR); black, deacon, and dark rockfishes; and lingcod.
 The project cooperates with the federal government for management of the waters of the adjacent EEZ.
-The project leader attends annual meetings of the Council's GOA Groundfish Plan Team and produces the annual stock assessment for DSR for consideration by the Council.
+The project leader typically attends annual meetings of the Council's GOA Groundfish Plan Team and produces the annual stock assessment for DSR for consideration by the Council.

-Project activities center around fisheries monitoring, resource assessment, and in-season management of the groundfish resources.
-In-season management decisions are based on data collected from the fisheries and resource assessment surveys.
-Primary tasks include fish ticket collection, editing, and data entry for both state and federally-managed fisheries; dockside sampling of sablefish, lingcod, Pacific cod, and rockfish landings; and logbook collection and data entry.
-Three resource assessment surveys and a marking survey were conducted in 2018.
-The ADF&G vessel the R/V Medeia is home ported in Juneau and is used to conduct the biennial sablefish marking survey, which was conducted in 2018.
+Project activities center around fisheries monitoring, resource assessment, and inseason management of the groundfish resources.
+Inseason management decisions are based on data collected from the fisheries and resource assessment surveys.
+Primary tasks include fish ticket collection, editing, and data entry for both state and federally managed fisheries; dockside sampling of sablefish, lingcod, Pacific cod, and rockfish landings; and logbook collection and data entry.
+Three resource assessment surveys and a marking survey were conducted in 2019.
+The ADF&G vessel the R/V Medeia is home ported in Juneau and is used to conduct the annual sablefish marking survey.